 platform the goalposts keep changing.
 Tips and advice from Pinterest experts can quickly become outdated.

-Conclusion – Pick The Right Social Media Platform For Your Tiny Business
+Conclusion – Pick The Right Social Media Platform For Your Blog

 There’s no point choosing a social media platform just because everyone else is using it successfully.